 The app also has features to sort content with “tags.”

-With “discover,” you will find new content from authority websites in your industry.
+With “Discover,” you will find new content from authority websites in your industry.

 #21.
 Your industry newsletter

 You can either be a freelance writer or an exceptional SEO writer.
 For the latter, you need to write like you are the most updated, knowledgeable, and helpful person in your industry.
-That means you need Insights, expert opinions, success stories, studies, research, remarkable ideas.
+That means you need Insights, expert opinions, success stories, studies, research, and remarkable ideas.
 The question is, how?